Augustus C. Dodge: Life after the Senate

 Dodge unsuccessfully ran for Governor of Iowa in 1859, losing to Republican Samuel J. Kirkwood.
 He served as mayor of Burlington, Iowa from 1874 to 1875.

 In 1868, Dodge supported the candidacy of George H. Pendleton for the Democratic presidential nomination.

 During that same election year, Dodge himself had been mentioned for the vice-presidency.
 "His nomination", said The Democratic Watchman (Bellfontaine, Pennsylvania) "would probably give satisfaction to as many Democrats as that of any other western man."
 Looking toward the 1872 presidential election, Dodge recommended Thomas A. Hendricks as a "worthy, able and excellent man."
 He believed that there was strong support throughout the Midwest for the Indianan, although he doubted that Hendricks would run well in the East.

 He died in Burlington, Iowa on November 20, 1883, and was interred in Aspen Grove Cemetery in Burlington.

 Dodge was the nephew of Missouri Senator Lewis F. Linn.
 His brother-in-law James Clarke served as the third and last Governor of Iowa Territory.

 Legacy

 Dodge County, Nebraska and Dodge Street in Omaha, Nebraska were named after Augustus Dodge.
 His home in Burlington, Iowa is listed on the National Register of Historic Places as the Augustus Caesar Dodge House.

-Also, Augustus C. Dodge is numbered among the honored pioneers of Des Moines County, and during his life was among the most noted men.
-He sprang from good old Revolutionary stock, and the patriotism of his ancestors found an abiding-place in his heart.